Webflow review – your new favorite website building tool

 On the right are all of your site design options.
 This is where you can design each and every of your elements, edit their settings, manage styles, and also add various interactions, i.e. what happens what a user hovers on clicks on a specific element.

 All of these elements and layouts follow a box style.
-So, wile you can drag and drop them on your site, you will have be slightly restricted on where everything could be placed at first.
-However, it does make sense – it’s the best way to make a website that looks good on all sorts of devices.
+So, while you can drag and drop them on your site, you will have be slightly restricted on where everything could be placed at first.
+This will look clean and adapt to all devices.

 I found the editing to be pretty intuitive: changing copy or images, adding links, and doing similar minor stuff was super simple and required no further explanation.
 Besides, the Editor was also very smooth and had no performance issues, even on my 3-year-old Macbook Air running 3 Chrome windows with 10 tabs each.

 The major website changes can be done using the ribbon below.
-Here the contributors can manage pages, and do things like add password protection, or edit their SEO settings
+Here the contributors can manage pages, and do things like add password protection, or edit their SEO options.

-It’s also where editors can manage Collections – groups of content.
-That can be blog posts, team members, menus, or something similar to that.
+It's also where editors can manage Collections – groups of content.
+That can be blog posts, team members, menus, or similar.

 This is also where all the blogging will be done from.
 A separate "Blog Posts" tab will show all of the published posts.